The next election for the ACT Legislative Assembly is due to be held on 15 October 2016.

 There are currently 3 electorates - Brindabella, Ginninderra and Molonglo.
-A redistribution of electoral boundaries commenced in October 2014 to divide the ACT into 5 electorates, each returning 5 Members.
-These new boundaries will be finalised later in 2015 and will be used at the 2016 election, when 25 Members are to be elected.
+However, a redistribution of electoral boundaries concluded in May 2015 dividing the ACT into 5 electorates (Brindabella, Ginninderra, Kurrajong, Murrumbidgee and Yerrabi), each returning 5 Members.
+These new boundaries will be used at the 2016 election, when 25 Members are to be elected.

 The Hare-Clark electoral system is used for ACT Legislative Assembly elections.
 This is the electoral system chosen by a majority of voters at the referendum held on 15 February 1992.
 The Hare-Clark system is also used to elect Members of the Tasmanian House of Assembly.

 The Hare-Clark system is a method of proportional representation.
 To be elected, a candidate must obtain a quota of votes in an electorate.

 Candidates' names are listed on the ballot papers in columns.
 Two or more candidates nominated by a registered political party are listed in a party column.
 Independent candidates and candidates nominated by registered political parties that have nominated only one candidate for that electorate, are included in "ungrouped" columns on the ballot papers.

 Ballot papers are printed using "Robson rotation".
 This means that the names in each column of candidates are printed in different orders on consecutive ballot papers so that no candidate in a column has the advantage of appearing in the same position on every ballot paper.
 For example, if there are 5 candidates in a column, that column will be printed with one-fifth of all ballot papers having candidate "A" in the top position, another fifth of all ballot papers having candidate "B" in the top position, and so on for each candidate in the column.